Tour Amazonas Heath River Widlife 6 days

 Optional moonlit river ride to see caimans.

-Day 2: Chuncho Clay Lick & Jungle Nightlife
+Chuncho Clay Lick & Discover the Jungle Nightlife Walk in the Amazon.

 Morning: Pre-dawn trip to Chuncho Clay Lick – iconic macaw spectacle.